Silos can happen in any business, in all industries. So, what exactly is a “silo”?

 First of all, most of us procrastinate putting off the things that we don’t want to do in the first place.
 Who wants to sit down and talk about all the problems between each dealership department?
-It’s painful, time consuming and it will stir up problems with colleagues that just aren’t worth it.
+It’s painful, time-consuming and it will stir up problems with colleagues that just aren’t worth it.
 The truth is, it is totally worth it!
 Your dealership team deserves it and your customers definitely deserve better!

 Taking the time, and actually finding the time, to fix the challenges is part of the problem, and if you do meet, what will happen?
 What will we talk about?
 Who will take the lead?
 Who will agree and take action?

-Much like fixing or repairing sophisticated and expense heavy duty equipment, expert and seasoned technicians diagnose the problem.
+Much like fixing or repairing sophisticated and expense heavy-duty equipment, expert and seasoned technicians diagnose the problem.
 They get granular on the detail to know exactly why the problem is occurring.
 Decisions are then made to solve the problem.
 There is no other option!

-Creating stronger and more effective communicating teams with solid culture and removing departmental silos are really no different.
+Creating stronger and more effective communicating teams with a solid culture and removing departmental silos are really no different.

-Within our business we have diagnostic and assessment tools that pinpoint exactly what the team’s problems and challenges are.
+Within our business, we have diagnostic and assessment tools that pinpoint exactly what the team’s problems and challenges are.

-As a general rule we diagnose and discover that great teams:
+As a general rule, we diagnose and discover that great teams:

 Trust one another: When team members are genuinely transparent and honest with one another, they are able to build vulnerability-based trust.

-Engage in Conflict around ideas: When there is trust, team members are able to engage in unfiltered, constructive debate of ideas.
+Engage in Conflict around ideas: When there is trust, team members are able to engage in an unfiltered, constructive debate of ideas.